yhat/rodeo/README.md

       Uncaught TypeError: Cannot read property 'text' of undefined console.js:101
 - [x] add "Set Working Directory" button on files UI
 - [ ] make headers and rows in all tables have the same width
+- [ ] data tables look a little funky
+- [ ] alert if Rodeo is configured incorrectly
 - [x] implement "restart session"
 - [x] shortcut for new editor
 - [?] column width same as the console in the editor